CMakinen01/PokemonRegions/README.md

-A Gatsby site that incorporates JavaScript and CSS to create a site that informs the user of all of the mainline Pokemon Regions, as well as having a dropdown menu to learn about every Pokemon starter.
+A Gatsby site that incorporates JavaScript and CSS.
+The "Intro", "General", and "Regions" pages are mainly static, and the "Lookup" page uses React components to search up any Pokemon by ID.
+The "Team" page uses the same React components to search for Pokemon, as well as additional components to add, clear, and rate a Pokemon team.